victorybiz/laravel-tel-input/README.md

 <a name="directives"></a>

 ## Directives
 Place the `@laravelTelInputStyles` in the `<head>` section of your template before any of your other styles.
-Place the `@laravelTelInputScripts` directive in your template right before your closing `</body`> tag and after scripts from libraries like Livewire.
+Place the `@laravelTelInputScripts` directive in your template right before your closing `</body`> tag and after scripts from libraries like Livewire or any other compiled scripts.
 ```html
 <html>
   <head>